-ISAW (Improving Students’ Academic Writing) is the California Writing Project’s nationally recognized program that provides teachers—secondary, community college, and university—with a professional community focused on empowering all students to write academically, analytically, and engagingly.
+ISAW (Improving Students’ Analytic Writing) is the California Writing Project’s nationally recognized program that provides teachers—secondary, community college, and university—with a professional community focused on empowering all students to write academically, analytically, and engagingly.
 Simply, ISAW shows teachers how to engage students in academic writing--the writing they'll be expected to produce once they leave high school.
 But, ISAW is about more than getting students ready for college.
 It teaches students how to participate in the discourse of writing, and gets them writing about matters in a way that goes beyond the five paragraph essay, preparing them with a basis for writing for life.

 All books and materials; classroom resources, writing prompts and classroom-tested strategies that support students in their writing of compelling academic essays; and